BHP Days

 for use with the MAGIC system and BHP's minerals exploration

-system.
-We also interfaced a CAD program called AutoDraft for
+I also ported and interfaced a CAD program called AutoDraft for

 from the Tektronix microprocessor systems to DG MP200 microprocessor